 - Mechanical – Some laser systems use mechanical arms or other manipulators to move the light beam around.
 There is always a chance that the laser beam could be sent in unintended directions.

 The key to preventing potential hazards like these is to learn the safety guidelines for using laser machines.
+Buy only the best & safest engravers (Check out Selected Best).
 Read the manufacturer’s instructions and safety guidelines to ensure the proper precautions are taken when using a given machine.

 Prevent fires by moving anything that can potentially go up in flames around your work area.
 Remember to wear safety gear as recommended by your laser machine’s manufacturer.
 Since the light and fumes omitted by laser can sometimes be invisible, don’t take chances.
 Work in a well-ventilated area, wear a mask if necessary, and protect your eyes with the right eyewear.